 - Built during the Mexican era in 1827, Monterey’s Custom House is the oldest standing California public building.
 The American flag was raised here in 1846.

 - Famous authors who spent time in Monterey County: Robert Louis Stevenson, Ed Ricketts, Henry Miller, John Steinbeck and poet Robinson Jeffers.

 Located on California’s central coast, Monterey is located 100 miles south of San Francisco and 200 miles north of Los Angeles.

-You can fly into Monterey, or into other cities along the coast and then rent a car to drive the scenic coastline.
+You can fly into Monterey, or into other cities along the coast, like San Francisco, and then rent a car to drive the scenic coastline.
 You can also take a train or a bus.

 Find out more about Monterey and hotels in the area.

 - Visit Moss Landing, one of the top spots to view sea otters.

 - 17-Mile Drive at Pebble Beach, one of the most scenic roads in Califorina

 - The Monarch Butterfly Sanctuary in Pacific Grove is where thousands of butterflies migrate to spend winter from October to February.